Greek Creek

 Bioengineered Streambank & Riparian Plantings

-Installation of a bioengineered streambank and riparian plantings will reduce sediment and improve water quality, improve fish and wildlife habitat, reduce water temperature through shading, and improve soil quality.
-Read more about the willow harvesting process.
+Installation of a bioengineered streambank and riparian plantings reduce sediment, improve water quality and fish and wildlife habitat, reduce water temperature through shading, and improve soil quality.
+Read more about the willow harvesting process

 Beaver Dam Analogs (BDAs)